rgravina/ckad-notes/pods.md

 # Pods

 A pod consists of one or more containers and is the simplest deployable unit in kubernetes.
+For this section we'll focus on single container pods.

 ## Pods that run commands